Application status: Closed

 - project applicants will be invited to complete a federal application form

-Please note that any expenditures related to contracts signed prior to federal approval, except for costs related to completing a Climate Lens Assessment, are ineligible for ICIP funding.
+Note that any expenditures related to contracts signed prior to federal approval, except for costs related to completing a Climate Lens Assessment, are ineligible for ICIP funding.

 All projects with total eligible costs over $25 million will be required to report on Community Employment Benefits generated by the project.